Loading Now

 Have you ever had a brilliant idea for a new product or service that you think could solve a problem or fill a gap in the market?
 If so, you are not alone.
 Many women have great business ideas, but they are not sure if they are worth pursuing or how to turn them into reality, i.e. they don’t know how to validate your business idea before launching the startup.

-One of the biggest mistakes that aspiring entrepreneurs make is to invest a lot of time and money into building a startup without validating their business idea first.
+One of the biggest mistakes that aspiring entrepreneurs make is to invest a lot of time and money into building a startup without learning how to validate your business idea first.
 This can lead to wasted resources, frustration, and failure (and we don’t want that).

 What is Business Idea Validation?